-Like many ghostwriters I have written my own books — in my case, about 200 books in various genres — self-help, business books, memoirs, social trends, and kids picture books.
+Like many ghostwriters I have written my own books — in my case, about 200 books in various genres — self-help, business books, memoirs, books on social trends, and kids picture books.
 But like many writers, I turned to ghostwriting as a result of major changes in the publishing industry about 15 to 20 years ago.

 In the process, I sought to bring what I learned about writing, publishing, and finding publishers and agents to my career as a ghostwriter.
 Yet I encountered a series of stumbles along the way.
 Here are the major stumbles I experienced, so other ghostwriters can avoid them, and authors hiring a ghostwriter know better what to expect.

 Don’t lose control of the project by inviting the client to look to other providers for certain additional services.

 Unfortunately, one big mistake I made early in my ghostwriting career was to refer a client seeking a narrator for a promotional sizzle reel I was creating for her to another service.
 I had already written most of her book about recovering from abuse as a child, so she could create a practice of helping other abuse victims, and now she wanted a short video to put on her website to promote the book.

 I arranged to do this, since I had already created a series of these videos for other clients, based on writing a script and combining it with stock photos, music, and a narration.
 Often I used an AI narrator, since computer-generated text to speech often sounds like the real thing.

 But she wanted a more emotional narration, which an AI narration can’t capture.
 Thus, I suggested one of the freelance services, Fiverr, which I used before to find a narrator for other videos.
 However, after I recommended one woman, she declined after reading the script, because the woman incorporated a deeply religious orientation in her strategy for helping victims.